other-realm/spark/README.md

 This is the repository where you can download everything we need for the UMass Amherst Engineering Class "From Spark to Ignition, Establishing a Plan for Entrepreneurial Success"
 It also has a bunch of things I have found useful in my educational journey.

-## List of things you will find here:
+## List of things you will find here so far:
 -  Power Point Presentations for most of the classes
 -  Example mind map as an image and "mind map" format for use with Docear, although outdated, still the best mind map software out there: https://docear.org/
 -  Template one page Business Plan